AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-bodystructure-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [BodyStructure](http://hl7.org/fhir/R4/bodystructure.html) that are supported.

+Where a more specific BodyStructure profile is applicable, e.g. diagnostic result or vital signs, an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set a core BodyStructure for:
 * Recording or updating body structures
 * Reading body structures